Alphabet Books Rethought

 From the lenticular cover, which changes by the angle at which you hold it, to the metamorphic X, which becomes a Y as you flick your hand, ABC3D is an absolute treat for kids, industrial design junkies and the typeface geeks alike.

-UPDATE: We’ve just been alerted (Thanks, Coudal!) to an absolute gem we had no choice but to include here.
+UPDATE: I’ve just been alerted (thanks, Coudal) to an absolute gem I had no choice but to include here.

 From Animal Collective to The Zombies, by way of Joy Division, Tom Waits and ?uestlove, the book is written by Paste editors Kate Kiefer and Rachael Maddux, and brilliantly illustrated by so-indie-he’s-off-the-Google-radar artist owen the owen.